-I. Minimum Set-Aside Election
+H. Minimum Set-Aside Election

 Applicants must set aside a minimum number of units that meet both rent and income restrictions to qualify for HTCs for each year of the HTC period.
+Multifamily Tax Subsidy Project (MTSP) income limits, which are published by HUD, are established for different geographical areas.
 A project must meet one of the following minimum tests no later than the close of the first year of the credit period and for the full term of the LURA:

-1. 20/50 Test (20% at 50% MTSP): To meet the 20/50 test, a minimum of 20% of the residential units must be both rent restricted and occupied by individuals whose income is at or below the 50% Multifamily Tax Subsidy Project (MTSP) income limit, as established for different geographical areas and published by the U.S. Department of Housing and Urban Development (HUD), adjusted for family size.
+1. 20/50 Test (20% at 50% MTSP): To meet the 20/50 test, a minimum of 20% of the residential units must be both rent restricted and occupied by individuals whose income is at or below the 50% MTSP income limit, adjusted for family size.

 - 2. 40/60 Test (40% at 60% MTSP): To meet the 40/60 test, a minimum of 40% of the residential units must be both rent restricted and occupied by individuals whose income is at or below the 60% MTSP income limit, adjusted for family size. - 3.
 Average Income Test (AIT): To meet the AIT, a minimum of 40% of the residential units must be both rent restricted and occupied by individuals whose imputed income average at initial occupancy is at or below the 60% MTSP income limit, adjusted for family size.
 The set-aside allows projects to restrict a percentage of units at higher rent and income levels by agreeing to restrict a percentage of its units at lower rent and income levels.
 The allowable income and rent limit restrictions are the 20%, 30%, 40%, 50%, 60%, 70% and 80% MTSP limits.
-Only properties that are 100% HTC restricted are eligible to elect the AIT, and the owner must agree and make a proper election per IRS instructions to treat all buildings as one multiple building project.
-If the AIT is elected, the owner also agrees to maintain the number of 20%, 30%, and 40% units throughout the extended use period that it represented it its application.
+Only properties that are 100% HTC restricted are eligible to elect the AIT, and the owner must agree to and make a proper election per IRS instructions to treat all buildings as one multiple building project.
+If the AIT is elected, the owner also agrees to maintain the number of 20%, 30% and 40% units throughout the extended use period that it represented it its application.
 The required number of units will be set forth in the LURA and cannot be changed without Minnesota Housing's prior written approval.
 The units may float throughout the property, but the owner should be aware of potential fair housing concerns if the lower income and rent restrictions are not available in units with larger bedroom sizes.

 After the initial HTC application has been submitted to Minnesota Housing and the project has been selected, the minimum set-aside cannot be changed without Minnesota Housing's prior written approval.
 Owners must demonstrate good cause for requesting a change.
-Once form(s) 8609 are filed with the Internal Revenue Service, the minimum set-aside election is irrevocable.
+Once the IRS Form 8609(s) are filed with the IRS, the minimum set-aside election is irrevocable.